Roy del espacio: Cast

-Reception
+Production

+The original idea for Roy del espacio came from Ulises Pérez Aguirre, with Héctor López Carmona as director and cinematographer.
+Ernesto Cortázar was the films composer.
+Production of the film was from 1979 to 1982.

+Multiples scenes of Roy del espacio were either of retraced scenes of older works or outright using footage without permission.
+These included the 1936 Flash Gordon serial and the 1978 Japanese live-action space opera Message from Space.

+Release and reception

 Criticism

 Roy del espacio premiered in 12 theaters and cinemas in Mexico City on March 3, 1983, but was quickly withdrawn from exhibition due to poor public acceptance.
 There are no reviews made at the time of its premiere, but retrospective critics classified it as "an example of artistic ineptitude", and called it "a real disaster".
 The film was also criticized for its excessive use of clichés about science fiction and its low level of animation, with very rudimentary drawings and rough movements; in addition, there were complaints about the plagiarism of Flash Gordon, whose 1936 film serial were traced frames to use them as a basis for Roy's characters and scenes.